junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 GENERALLY IT IS BETTER NOT TO USE THE FOLLOWING MEDICINES IN THE TREATMENT OF DIARRHEA:

-‘Anti diarrhea’ medicines with bismuth subsalicylate (such as Pepto-Bismol or Kaopectate, p.
-383) make diarrhea thicker and less frequent.
+‘Anti diarrhea’ medicines with bismuth subsalicylate (such as Pepto-Bismol or Kaopectate, [page 383](#page-383)) make diarrhea thicker and less frequent.
 But they do not correct dehydration or control infection.
 Some anti diarrhea medicines, like loperamide (Imodium) or diphenoxylate (Lomotil) may even cause harm or make infections last longer.

 ‘ANTI DIARRHEA MEDICINES’ ACT LIKE PLUGS.
 THEY KEEP IN THE INFECTED MATERIAL THAT NEEDS TO COME OUT.

 ‘Anti-diarrhea’ mixtures containing neomycin or streptomycin should not be used.
 They irritate the gut and often do more harm than good.
-Antibiotics like ampicillin and tetracycline are useful only in some cases of diarrhea (see p.
-158).
+Antibiotics like ampicillin and tetracycline are useful only in some cases of diarrhea (see [page 158](#page-158)).
 But they themselves sometimes cause diarrhea, especially in small children.
 If, after taking these antibiotics for more than 2 or 3 days, diarrhea gets worse rather than better, stop taking themthe antibiotics may be the cause.

-Chloramphenicol (p.
-356) should never be used for diarrhea
+Chloramphenicol ([page 356](#page-356)) should never be used for diarrhea

 Laxatives and purges should never be given to persons with diarrhea.
 They will make it worse and increase the danger of dehydration.